banramlo/banramlo.github.io/_posts/2021-03-19-Parallel Page rank and BFS.md

 However, it is known to be better to use both with some criteria.
 Therefore, there is a finite automaton to switching between these two.
 It starts with top-down approach first.
-If it has lower number of edges to expored then it switches to bottom-up approach.
+If it has lower number of edges to explor then it switches to bottom-up approach.
-If it has few frontiers then it switchs back to top-down approach.
+If it has few vertices to work then it switchs back to top-down approach.